-Approaching the mine in the early afternoon, we encountered a procession of trucks hauling coal from various mines, including Sungai Danau Jaya which is owned by another SGX-listco, Geo Energy Resources.
+Approaching the mine in the early afternoon, we encountered a procession of trucks heading in the opposite direction, hauling coal from various mines, including Sungai Danau Jaya which is owned by another SGX-listco, Geo Energy Resources.

-Then we turned off into BIB's own road leading to the mine from which about 12 million tonnes of coal are planned to be excavated this year (2016: 7.5 million tonnes).
+Then we turned off into BIB's own road leading to its mine from which about 12 million tonnes of coal are planned to be excavated this year (2016: 7.5 million tonnes).

 At that rate, it would take more than 50 years to deliver all the 650 million coal reserves that experts currently estimate BIB possesses.

 And what solid profit BIB will also deliver -- if coal prices stay, for example, at current levels.